-Farm programs options for hemp producers are available at farmers.gov/hemp.
+USDA is working to make available program options for hemp producers.
+As information is available, USDA will post on farmers.gov/hemp.
 If you have additional questions, contact your local USDA service center, which you can find at farmers.gov/service-locator.